 - Seek nonprofit organizations that help pay off medical debt.

-If you have a verifiable hardship, such as a disability that prevents you from working, you may also be able to pursue medical bill forgiveness.
-Your medical provider will need your tax returns and other written documentation that proves you have no means to pay your medical debt.
+If you have a verifiable hardship, such as a disability that prevents you from working, you may also be able to pursue medical debt forgiveness.
+Your medical provider may need your tax returns and other written documentation that proves you have no means to pay your medical debt.

 How Should You Pay a Collection Agency?

-Most debt collectors ask for your checking account information so they can take your payments right out of your account.
+Many debt collectors will ask for your checking account information so they can take your payments right out of your account.
 It’s a convenient option that typically costs you nothing, but it’s not always a safe payment method.
-The general consensus is to avoid giving your bank account information to a debt collector, unless you’ve set up a separate account specifically for this purpose.
+The general consensus is to avoid giving your bank account information to a debt collector unless you set up a separate account for this purpose.

 “Never pay this way,” says Mike Arman, a retired mortgage broker.
 “Auto debit is permission to access your account whenever they feel like it and then say ‘Oh, we made a mistake’—and do you think you’re getting any money back?
 They can also come back later for more, whether by ‘accident’ or design.”